Ghana Food Guide

 Konkonte and Groundnut Soup

-Konkonte is made from dried cassava flour mixed with hot water to form a brown, stretchy dough.
-Paired with groundnut soup, it's a beloved comfort food featured by Ghanaian food influencers on social media in 2025.
+Konkonte is dried cassava flour mixed with hot water into a brown, stretchy dough.
+Eaten with groundnut soup, it's a comfort-food classic that Ghanaian food creators have been showing off online since 2025.

 Allergens: